muzmu/jonah/README.md

 - BPF System hooks are used to capture all relevant information regarding the container build changes within the local system, in this case, network calls and file access and their modifications.
 - All captured information will be recorded into the attestation file.
-- The attestation file will be encrypted using sha256sum and attached to the corresponding container image using oras, as well as stored locally.
+- The attestation file will be attached to the corresponding container image using oras, as well as stored locally.
 - Any user who wishes to audit the build process can access the attestation file.

 ### Key Design Decisions: